-Children with posteromedial tibial bowing also develop a leg length discrepancy where one affected leg is 4 to 10 cm (1.6 to 4 inches) shorter than the normal side.
+Children with posteromedial tibial bowing also develop a leg length discrepancy on the affected leg.
+The amount of the leg length difference can be 4 to 10 cm (1.6 to 4 inches) by the end of growth (14 years for girls and 16 years for boys).
 The amount of the final limb length discrepancy can be predicted using the Multiplier App developed at the International Center for Limb Lengthening of the Rubin Institute for Advanced Orthopedics.

 Sometimes the ankle and subtalar joints can be negatively affected, because they twist into a configuration that compensates for the bowed deformity in the shin bone.
 If left untreated, the shin bone will mostly correct itself, but the resulting ankle and subtalar deformity may become rigid due to tightening of the muscles, called a contracture, around the ankle joint.

 The goal of treatment in posteromedial tibial bowing is for the child, when fully mature, to have straight legs of equal length.
 Treatment must be individualized for each child, taking into account the predicted height and the predicted limb length discrepancy.
 Both of these can be estimated with the Multiplier App.